 “I decided to come to Asheville for the excellent climate and range of outdoor activities.
 My family and I enjoy spending time on the rivers (boating, tubing), hiking our beautiful mountain trails, backpacking, and fishing.
 We also love to travel and try to give our children new and varied experiences.”
 Dr. Hammonds’ family includes his wife and two children, Hobbes the dog, a group of “urban” chickens, and two family fish.

 “Owning and working at The Animal Hospital at Reems Creek, I have learned and experienced many things.
 I take immense pride in the quality of care that we provide every day to our patients.
 I also am very proud of the team of professionals that I have assembled.
-Dr. Allison has been with me for many years and has been a wonderful asset to the practice.
-Our management, reception, and veterinary technical staff have also been stable components of our team over a considerable time period.
+Our associate doctors are experienced, knowledgeable, and compassionate.
+Our management, reception, and veterinary technical staff are also highly educated and incredibly dedicated to providing exceptional service and veterinary care.
 All of this consistency of staff allows us to bond with our clients and become friends as well as caregivers.”

 Dr. Hammonds says that the best part about being a veterinarian is fulfilling a key role in the community.
 “Our practice focuses on pet owners who value their pets as an integral part of their family.
 Having a reliable, knowledgeable, and trustworthy veterinarian is of the utmost importance to these pet owners – and I love being a part of their special relationship to their pets.
 Most people think that being a veterinarian is mostly about caring for the animals, but it is equally about interacting with and caring for the owners.
 Almost no animal comes to me without a person attached!”